multiverse-vcs/go-multiverse/README.md

 ### About

-Multiverse is a decentralized version control system.
+Multiverse is a decentralized version control system that enables peer-to-peer software development.

 ### Usage

 ```

 Usage:
   multi [command]